zitadel/zitadel/docs/docs/concepts/structure/users.md

 ## User Grant

-Instead of an [Organization Grant](/docs/guides/basics/projects#exercise---grant-a-project) you can also grant roles from a project to an individual user from another Organization.
+You can grant roles from a project to an individual user from your own or another Organization.
 This feature is called User Grant.

 import UserDescription from './_user_description.mdx';